what is an omphalocele?

 how is omphalocele diagnosed?

 The diagnosis of omphalocele is made by ultrasound as early as 12 weeks.
-Since babies with omphaloceles are more likely to have other birth defects, your doctor will discuss diagnostic testing for chromosomal or genetic abnormalities.
+Since babies with omphaloceles are more likely to have other congenital disabilities, your doctor will discuss diagnostic testing for chromosomal or genetic abnormalities.
 You will meet with a genetic counselor who will further explain the results of all this testing.
 Your baby's heart will be closely evaluated to detect any abnormalities, and a fetal echocardiogram may be ordered if a heart defect is suspected.

 how is an omphalocele treated?